 ☑ DO Best Practice If staff have a personal account, regularly check all settings and make sure security settings are not open access.
-Ask family and friends to not post tagged images of staff on their open access profiles. ←CHECK Safe Practice Don't accept people they don't know as friends.
-Be aware that belonging to a 'group' can allow access to profile. ▼ DO NOT Poor Practice Don't have an open access profile that includes inappropriate personal information and images, photos or videos.
-Staff: don't accept pupils or their parents/carers as friends on personal profile don't accept ex-pupils users as friends don't write inappropriate posts about colleagues, pupils or their parents
+Ask family and friends to not post tagged images of staff on their open access profiles.
+Designated staff to post photos and messages/information on school Facebook site abiding by school rules as agreed.

+△ CHECK Safe Practice Don't accept people they don't know as friends.
+Be aware that belonging to a 'group' can allow access to profile.
+If prior friends with parents of the school - ensure that they have limited access to Facebook profile Poor Practice Don't have an open access profile that includes inappropriate personal information and images, photos or videos. ☑ DO NOT don't accept pupils or their parents/carers as friends on personal profile don't accept ex-pupils users as friends don't write inappropriate posts about colleagues, pupils or their parents don't write inappropriate posts that makes direct or indirect reference to the school